Quantum walk approach to simulating parton showers: Quantum walk as a parton shower simulation

 It is feasible to consider an algorithm that can simulate a parton shower for calculations where a basis transformation is performed.
-For example, in ~\cite{bauer2019quantum} a parton shower algorithm was proposed with two fermions $f_1$ and $f_2$ and a scalar $\phi$.
-The algorithm considers a rotation from the flavour basis, $f_{1/2}$, to a mass basis, $f_{a/b}$.
+For example, it has been argued in~\cite{bauer2019quantum} that a quantum advantage can be achieved by including interference effects into the sampling process of the final probability distribution.
+The authors present a special case consisting of two fermions, $f_1$ and $f_2$, and a scalar $\phi$.
+The algorithm performs a rotation from the flavour basis, $f_{1/2}$, to a mass basis, $f_{a/b}$.
 The parton shower calculation is then carried out in the mass basis, rotating back to the flavour basis before measurement.
-It claims an advantage over classical algorithms by simulating the quantum interference between the two fermions.
-Due to the qubit requirement of the circuit, the full algorithm was restricted to 2 steps in the shower process.
-It is possible to replicate the parton shower algorithm from~\cite{bauer2019quantum} in a quantum walk framework by increasing the dimension of the position space $\mathcal{H}_P$ and the coin space $\mathcal{H}_C$ to include the two fermions and one scalar, and their corresponding splitting functions.
-The basis transformation can be reproduced as a rotation across the fermion dimensions of the position space $\mathcal{H}_C$.
-The shower would then follow the quantum walk process outlined in Equation~\ref{eqn:QWprocess}, with a final rotation across the fermion position space to transform back to the flavour basis before measurement.
-This algorithm would be able to run for many steps and would be a good test of the quantum advantage claimed in~\cite{bauer2019quantum}.
+It is through this basis change that the authors find the interference effects are introduced and thus provides a quantum advantage over classical methods.
+Here, we have successfully replicated the 2-step parton shower from~\cite{bauer2019quantum} in the quantum walk framework (without $\phi$ splittings) by increasing the dimension of the Hilbert space to accommodate the two fermions and the scalar.
+Figure~\ref{fig:ref1Comp} shows a comparison between the results from both algorithms, and good agreement is obtained.
+The quantum walk parton shower is implemented on a circuit comprising 6 qubits, an improvement on the 22 qubits required for the parton shower presented in~\cite{bauer2019quantum}.
+Furthermore, the quantum walk parton shower has a shallow circuit depth, requiring only 61 gates (19 single qubit gates, 30 \textsc{ccnot} gates and 12 \textsc{cnot} gates) compared to 148 gates (45 single qubit gates, 74 \textsc{ccnot} gates and 29 \textsc{cnot} gates) in \cite{bauer2019quantum}.
+The basis transformation is applied across the fermion dimensions of the position space $\mathcal{H}_P$ and the quantum walk parton shower agrees well with the previous algorithm.
+Consequently, the quantum walk parton shower simulates the quantum interference effects and maintains the advantage claimed by~\cite{bauer2019quantum}.

 Keeping track of particle kinematics in the parton shower algorithm outlined in Section~\ref{sec:collinearShower} is an important step towards emulating a realistic parton shower.
 The current publicly accessible devices and simulators do not have adequate quantum volume to include shower kinematics, but future devices may have the capability to implement this.
 Within the quantum walk framework, it is possible to consider extending the Hilbert space of the system to include a \textit{kinematic} space $\mathcal{H}_K$ such that the total space now has the form,